farmOS/farmOS/docs/guide/assets/equipment.md

 functioning of the equipment.
 All your maintenance records can be organized, categorized, and filtered like other log types in farmOS.

+### Equipment use logs

+When you are creating logs, you can also reference the equipment that was used.
+In combination with the "assets" field on logs, you can specify which assets **received** the action, and which equipment assets **performed** it.
+You will then see a list of "Equipment use logs" on each equipment record, so you can track when it was used.

 ## Suggested uses

+* Use activity logs to record equipment use.
-* Keep track of equipment location via movement logs.
+* Keep track of equipment location with [movements].
 * Record oil changes, repairs, and inspections with maintenance logs.
-* Use activity logs to record equipment use.
 * Track fuel usage with input logs.

 [movements]: /guide/location